Gaidon44/E-commerce-Site/README.md

 # E-commerce-Site
-An ecommerce site for selling mobile phone
+Simple an e-commerce site for selling monbile phone